chbaranowski/gradual-integration-demo/README.md

 The project contains a demo for:
  - bing bang integration
- - top down integration
+ - top-down integration
- - bottom up integration
+ - bottom-up integration

 The three demos can be found in three different branches.